Learn more about our Advertising Disclosure

 • Amarillo is considered to be less safe than Cheyenne with a score of 74.69 vs Cheyenne’s 80.15.

-• Air quality in Amarillo is good, and in Cheyenne it's good.
+• Air quality in Amarillo is Good, and in Cheyenne it’s Good.

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-• State regulator: To confirm a moving companyโ€™s license in Texas, visit the state's public utilities commission
+• State regulator: You can verify a Texas moving license and its status through the state’s public utilities commission.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
 It’s crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.